MadCcc/umi-v4-ssr/README.md

 1. Remove Suspense in umi, but remain `renderToPipeableStream` for Streaming SSR.
 This does not resolve the problem, but will make user easier to manage Suspense.
-2. Override react-router `useLocation` in umi, to wrap context update in `startTransiton`.
+2. Override react-router `useLocation` in umi, to wrap context update in `startTransiton`, whitch may become a workaround.

 ### Related issues